sjsu-library/unionist/_items/unionist--text-0359.md

 scholarlyNotes:
 commentary: Humor based on ethnic stereotypes and denigration is, as usual, prevelant in the human condition but not our best feature.
-However, the reference to things which are cracked, this opens the window to consider the use of The Liberty Bell as a symbol by the Abolitionists.
-This is both because of its use of the Biblical phrase "Proclaim LIBERTY Throughout all the Land unto all the Inhabitants Thereof" (Leviticus 25:10), but also the patent lack of extending freedom to all the inhabitants that the persistence of slavery represented.
+However, the reference to things which are cracked opens the window to the use of The Liberty Bell as a symbol by the Abolitionists.
+They adopted it both because of its use of the Biblical phrase "Proclaim LIBERTY Throughout all the Land unto all the Inhabitants Thereof" (Leviticus 25:10), and yet also the patent lack of extending freedom to all the inhabitants that the persistence of slavery represented.
 The Abolitionists rescued the Liberty Bell from post-revolutionary obscurity and made it a potent icon for freedom once again.